Skip to content

 2. If provider.types ∩ resource["@type"] ≠ ∅, the provider matches

-4. Resolve the command template with #ResolveTemplate (compile-time string substitution, handles up to 8 parameters)
+4. Resolve the command template with #ResolveTemplate (compile-time substitution, up to 8 parameters)

 5. Produce a concrete vocab.#Action with the resolved command